-Help with marketing
+Getting help with marketing

-The Patent Office cannot help you with marketing, but you can receive assistance from other federal or provincial agencies.
+CIPO cannot help you with marketing, but you can receive assistance from other federal or provincial agencies.

 In addition, you may wish to consult the Canada Business website.
 This organization provides assistance to small businesses at every stage of business or product development.
 You may also visit the Info entrepreneurs website for information on small entrepreneurship.

-Websites of interest
+Other websites of interest

 The following are just a few additional websites you may find helpful:

-European Patent Office
+- European Patent Office

-Japan Patent Office
+- Japan Patent Office

-United States Patent and Trademark Office (USPTO)
+- United States Patent and Trademark Office (USPTO)

-WIPO Intellectual Property Digital Library (WIPO Gold)
+- WIPO Intellectual Property Digital Library (WIPO Gold)

-WIPO International Patent Classifications (IPC)
+- WIPO International Patent Classifications (IPC)

-"In a tool for driving posts, it is known to have a guide depending from the hammer to freely embrace the post and slide longitudinally on it.
+Sample text: In a tool for driving posts, it is known to have a guide depending from the hammer to freely embrace the post and slide longitudinally on it.
 In this invention, handles are secured to the guide such that they extend lengthwise along the outside of it.
 The tool with the handles may have a lighter hammer and thus may be manually operated, since the handles enable the operator to use his or her own strength to bring the hammer down on the post and hold it against rebound.
-The guide may have filling pieces secured to the inside to adapt its cross section to the cross section of the post being driven."
+The guide may have filling pieces secured to the inside to adapt its cross section to the cross section of the post being driven.

 - The general character of the class of article or the kind of process to which the invention (that is, the inventive idea) relates.

-"This invention relates to a manually operable tool for driving posts into the ground."
+Sample text: This invention relates to a manually operable tool for driving posts into the ground.

 - The nature, in general terms, of the articles or processes previously known or used that are supposed to be improved or replaced by the invention, as well as the difficulties and inconveniences involved.

 Sample text: It is common in devices for driving piles and posts to pull up a weight or hammer, for example, by a cable and overhead pulley arrangement, and drop it into the end of the pile or post.
 It is, of course, necessary that the hammer strike the pile or post squarely, and it has been proposed to provide the hammer with a depending guide which freely embraces and may slide up and down on the post to be driven.
 Tools of this type are, however, inefficient because the rebound of the hammer results in a loss of energy and a tendency to split the end of the post.
-They are, moreover, unsatisfactory for manual operation, because the hammer must be heavy to be effective, and the power of the operator is used only in raising the heavy hammer."
+They are, moreover, unsatisfactory for manual operation, because the hammer must be heavy to be effective, and the power of the operator is used only in raising the heavy hammer.

 - The inventive idea the new article or process embodies, and the way using it overcomes the difficulties and inconveniences of previous practices or proposals.

 Sample text: I have found that these disadvantages may be overcome by providing a number of handles secured to the guide and extending lengthwise along the outside of it.
 Such handles permit the use of a lighter hammer and the elimination of the overhead arrangement, secure a greater effect for the same amount of energy, and reduce splitting of the post, since the power of the operator of the device is used not only to raise the hammer but also to bring it down on the post or hold it against rebound.

 - A full description of the best way of using or putting into operation the inventive idea.
 If there are drawings, the description should follow a list of numbered drawings.

-"In drawings which illustrate embodiments of the invention, Figure 1 is an elevation partly in section of one embodiment, Figure 2 is a top view of this embodiment, Figure 3 is a section of the line III-III of Figure 1, and Figure 4 is a plan view of another embodiment having only two handles."
+- In drawings which illustrate embodiments of the invention, Figure 1 is an elevation partly in section of one embodiment, Figure 2 is a top view of this embodiment, Figure 3 is a section of the line III-III of Figure 1, and Figure 4 is a plan view of another embodiment having only two handles.

-"The tool illustrated comprises a guide 1 which is adapted freely to embrace and slide up and down on a post A which is to be driven.
+- The tool illustrated comprises a guide 1 which is adapted freely to embrace and slide up and down on a post A which is to be driven.
 It may be of any suitable cross section, but, in the form shown, is a cylinder open at the bottom and closed by a plug 2 at the top which may be the top of the device.
 The plug 2, which acts as a hammer, fits within the cylinder 1 and is flanged at its edge so as to lie flush with the outer wall of the cylinder.
-Extending lengthwise of the guide 1 are handles 3 which may be formed from metal tubes, as shown or may, if designed, be made from rods or bars covered with wood facings."
+Extending lengthwise of the guide 1 are handles 3 which may be formed from metal tubes, as shown or may, if desired, be made from rods or bars covered with wood facings.

-"The handles 3 are secured at their upper ends to bridge pieces 4, for example,, by welding, and the bridge pieces 4 are secured as by welding to the plug 2.
+- The handles 3 are secured at their upper ends to bridge pieces 4, for example, by welding, and the bridge pieces 4 are secured as by welding to the plug 2.
 At their lower ends the handles 3 are flattened for engagement between two arms of a sectional clamping ring 5 fitting around the guide 1 and clamped to it by bolts 6.
-The lower ends of the handles are extended below the clamping ring, as indicated at 7, for the attachment of extension members (not shown) and, for this purpose, bolt holes 8 are provided in the extensions 7."
+The lower ends of the handles are extended below the clamping ring, as indicated at 7, for the attachment of extension members (not shown) and, for this purpose, bolt holes 8 are provided in the extensions 7.

-"In order to adapt a guide of circular internal cross section to a square post, segmental filling pieces 9 having their flat faces facing inwards may be secured inside it, the distance between opposed flat faces being slightly greater than the thickness of the post.
+- In order to adapt a guide of circular internal cross section to a square post, segmental filling pieces 9 having their flat faces facing inwards may be secured inside it, the distance between opposed flat faces being slightly greater than the thickness of the post.
 Two filling pieces may be used as shown in Figure 3, but four may be used if desired.

-"In the embodiment shown in Figure 4 there are only two lateral extending handles instead of four as in Figures 1-3, but otherwise the construction may be the same as that described above."
+- In the embodiment shown in Figure 4 there are only two lateral extending handles instead of four as in Figures 1-3, but otherwise the construction may be the same as that described above.

 - If desired, include other ways in which the inventive idea may be used or put into operation.

-- "The embodiments of the invention in which an exclusive property or privilege is claimed are defined as follows:"
+"The embodiments of the invention in which an exclusive property or privilege is claimed are defined as follows:"

-- In the case of an apparatus:
+- In the case of a machine: